remi71350-droid/perception-lab/README.md

 ## Using PerceptionLab

-### Run tab

-- Select `day.mp4` or `night.mp4` and a profile `realtime` or `accuracy`
+**Run tab**
-- Start processing to see boxes, masks, track IDs with short “comet tails” and OCR overlays
-- A mini panel shows FPS and per-stage latency
-- An expander reveals the last structured JSON event
+Pick a clip and a profile.
+Watch boxes, masks, track IDs with short tails, and OCR overlays.
+A small panel shows FPS and per-stage latency.
+Expand the latest JSON event to inspect exact outputs.

-### Evaluate tab
+**Evaluate tab**

-- Choose the labeled COCO subset and tasks to evaluate
-- View mAP@0.5, mean IoU, IDF1, OCR accuracy with small plots
+Select the labeled subset and tasks.
+See mAP@0.5, mean IoU, IDF1, and OCR accuracy with small plots.

-### Metrics tab
+**Metrics tab**

-- Prometheus metrics are exported by the API
-- Open Grafana to view latency histograms and FPS trends
+Prometheus metrics are exported by the API.
+Grafana shows latency histograms and FPS trends.

-### Reports tab

-- Click Generate to create `runs/<id>/report.pdf`
+**Reports tab**
-- The report includes metrics tables, latency plots, and three annotated frames
+Generate `runs/<id>/report.pdf`.
+The report includes provenance, metrics, latency plots, and three annotated frames.

-### Fusion tab
+**Fusion tab**

-- Visualize a single KITTI frame with LiDAR points projected to the RGB image
+Visualize a single KITTI frame with LiDAR points projected onto the RGB image.

 ---

-## Agentic Workflow
+## Agentic workflow

-- **PlannerAgent** reads configs and produces a `run_plan.json`
+- **PlannerAgent** reads configs and drafts a `run_plan.json`
-- **DataCuratorAgent** validates presence of clips and labels and prepares a `data_manifest.json`
+- **DataCuratorAgent** validates inputs and emits a `data_manifest.json`
-- **RunnerAgent** executes the pipeline frame by frame and writes structured logs
+- **RunnerAgent** executes the pipeline frame-by-frame and writes structured logs
-- **EvaluatorAgent** computes metrics and saves `metrics.json` and plots
+- **EvaluatorAgent** computes metrics and saves `metrics.json` + plots
 - **ObservabilityAgent** exports Prometheus metrics and flags anomalies
-- **ReportAgent** compiles a PDF with provenance, metrics, plots, and annotated frames
+- **ReportAgent** compiles a compact PDF with provenance and visuals

 ---

-## API Contracts
+## API contracts

 ```http
 POST /run_frame